-From January, 2006 onwards, the baseline must be modified and the whole Brazilian South-Southeast-Midwestern Grid must be taken into account.
-The map below shows the existing National Grid termination at Jauru, and its extension to Sapezal and the location of the project.
+As the plant is linked to the National Grid, the baseline reflects the whole Brazilian South-Southeast-Midwestern Grid must be taken into account.
+The map below shows the existing National Grid termination at Matupa and the approximate location of the project.

-Figure 3 - National Grid termination at Jauru at project location
+Figure 3 - National Grid termination at Matupá, close to the project location